GHe0000/K210-NN/README.md

 # K210-NN
-Neural Network on K210 MCU
+Neural Network and FFT on K210 MCU